Fisheries Cost Recovery

 Further review of the prospective cost recovery system will occur in 2018 when the new system has been in operation for 4 years.
 Until then, the current levies will remain in place, increasing only by CPI, or if additional services are deemed necessary.
 The practice of reviewing service delivery annually will continue and may result in levy reduction through a waiver or offset if a material impact from less than the described service is identified.

 Greater transparency, accountability and consultation are key features of the new system.
 Accordingly, VFA has been holding regional forums to discuss the nature and extent of Fishery Services provided to each fishery under the new cost recovery system.
 These forums provide an opportunity for industry to have input into the new system and ask questions related to their fishery.

 Seafood Industry Victoria (SIV), as a body representing industry, have been working with the Department to facilitate industry engagement in regional forums that were held in July and August 2014.

-Fisheries Services levies are based on the management, research, compliance and administration services provided by DEDJTR to each fishery.
+Fisheries Services levies are based on the management, research, compliance and administration services provided by VFA to each fishery.
 A description of the services and associated costs are documented in a service schedule for each fishery.
 The resulting levies are set in the Fisheries (Fees, Royalties and Levies) Regulations 2008.
-The cost estimations in each schedule relate to year three, ie the 2016/2017 licensing year, once the new, prospective system is fully implemented.
+The cost estimations in each schedule relate to full implementation of the prospective cost recovery system.

-The schedules provide the basis upon which DEDJTR will report quarterly on the delivery of services for each fishery.
-The schedules are currently working documents subject to adjustment based on ongoing discussions with industry.
+The schedules provide the basis upon which VFA will report twice yearly on the delivery of services for each fishery.
+They are prepared on a licence class basis and the draft schedules for 2018-19 are provided below.

 How do I know what my levies will be?